OUR CRACKERJACK SPEAKERS

-See how creativity and cultures flourish in diverse urban and rural landscapes.
+See how creativity and cultures flourish in diverse urban as well as rural landscapes.

 Meet talented artisans working in the far north of the country – the Limpopo province.

-Hear about the buzzing, big-city culture of Johannesburg and Pretoria, pioneering art fairs,
+Hear about the buzz of big-city culture hubs – Johannesburg and Pretoria …

 She’s interested in folk art, the handmade and people whose life journey consists in working with their hands.
 Her work gives small brands and enterprises much needed access to the currency and codes of developed markets.